GenomicsStandardsConsortium/GSC25-Cambridge/pages/registration.md

 # In person registration

-We antipate opening registration in March 2024.
+We anticipate opening registration in March 2024.

-By registering you are agreeing to the terms and conditions set out below, please read those careful before completing your registration.
+By registering you are agreeing to the terms and conditions set out below, please read these careful before completing your registration.
 Please note, **invited speakers and GSC board members** should NOT register using the above link, please contact the organisers if you have not had registration details sent to you already.

-## Virtual Registration

-If you are unable to attend in person we are considering offering a live stream of the main sessions, unlike previous years we will need to make a charge (TBC) for virtual registration in order to cover the associated AV and technical costs.

 ## Registration Fee